-A 4-Ingredient DIY Recipe For Homemade Laundry Detergent
+A 4-Ingredient Recipe For Natural Homemade Laundry Detergent

-Note: All the ingredients are shelf-stable, so feel free to double or triple this recipe.
+Note: All these ingredients are shelf-stable, so feel free to double or triple this recipe and store extra in an airtight container at room temperature.

 - 5-ounce bar of pure Castile soap